google-research/google-research/kws_streaming/README.md

 4. Go to the next inference iteration to step 1 above.
 Most of the layers are streamable by default for example activation layers: relu, sigmoid; or dense layer.
 These layers do not have any state.
 So we can call them stateless layers.
+But some layers can have state, we call them stateful layers.

 ### State management
-Where state is some buffer with data which is going to be reused in the next iteration of the inference.
+State is a buffer with data which is going to be reused in the next iteration of the inference.
 Examples of layers with states are LSTM, GRU.